zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.61/communication-android.md

 There is no way to update only a few properties at a time.
 We suggest that you build it into your own wrapper instead.

-> **_Note:_** Currently, JS functions `componentWillReceiveProps` and `componentWillUpdateProps` of the top level RN component will not be called after a prop update.
-However, you can access the new props in `componentWillMount` function.
+> **_Note:_** Currently, JS function `componentWillUpdateProps` of the top level RN component will not be called after a prop update.
+However, you can access the new props in `componentDidMount` function.

 ### Passing properties from React Native to native

 The problem exposing properties of native components is covered in detail in [this article](native-components-android.md#3-expose-view-property-setters-using-reactprop-or-reactpropgroup-annotation).
-In short, properties that are to be reflected in JavaScript needs to be exposed as setter method annotated with `@ReactProp`, then just use them in React Native as if the component was an ordinary React Native component.
+In short, properties that are to be reflected in JavaScript needs to be exposed as setter method annotated with `@ReactProp`, then use them in React Native as if the component was an ordinary React Native component.

 ### Limits of properties